 (Please use the slide bar below to Navigate)

-The timeline data above was compiled by Andy Lambert and only references things where there is documentary proof they happened, or he was directly involved in himself.
-He would be grateful to hear from anyone else who has been involved in making the job safer and wants to have their efforts added to the timeline.
+Although the time-line data above was compiled by Andy Lambert of RISC, he acknowledges that many, many others have also been involved in improving things over the years.
+This time-line only references things where there is documentary proof they happened, or Andy was directly involved in it himself.
+He would be grateful to hear from anyone else who has been involved in making the job safer so he can add their efforts to the time-line.

 Please click on any name to find out more (opens in a new window).